Thomas-Frew/Weather-Aggregation-Server/README.md

 - `failParseNoLeadingCurlyBrace`: Fail to parse a JSON object missing its leading curly brace.
 - `failParseNoTrailingCurlyBrace`: Fail to parse a JSON object missing its trailing curly brace.
 - `failParseCommaItem`: Fail to parse a JSON object with an unexpected comma inside a field value.
+- `parseSimpleString`: Parse a simple JSON string (1 key-value pair) into a string.
+- `parseComplexString`: Parse a complex JSON string (3 key-value pairs, whitespace, colons) into a string.
+- `parseEmptyString`: Parse an empty JSON object into a string.

 ### LamportTests